 Instagram is showing a huge growth trajectory in popularity with restaurateurs.
 In 2017, only 18% of restaurateurs used Instagram to promote their businesses, and in 2018, it grew to 24%.
 In 2019, that number skyrocketed to 78%.

-Instagram is a strong channel for restaurateurs to connect with audiences due to its highly visual nature and the olfactory nature of the dining experience.
+Instagram is a strong channel for restaurateurs to connect with audiences due to its highly visual nature, ideal for capturing delicious menu items and the smiling faces of restaurant teams.
 One billion people use Instagram every month, and of Instagram’s one billion monthly active users, more than 500 million use the platform every day.

-The potential reach — along with the possibility to showcase your restaurant brand and menu items in such a visual way — is hard to deny.
+The potential reach — along with the possibility to showcase your restaurant's brand and menu items in such a visual way — is hard to deny.

 4. Facebook is still the #1 social media platform